Historicity of Muhammad: Non-Muslim sources

 According to Syriac and Byzantine sources studied by historian S.P.
-Brock, "The title 'prophet'" applied to Muhammad "is not very common, 'apostle' even less so.
+Brock, "The title 'prophet' [applied to Muhammad] is not very common, 'apostle' even less so.
 Normally he is simply described as the first of the Arab kings, and it would be generally true to say that the Syriac sources of this period see the conquests primarily as Arab, and not Muslim".

-There is a reference recording the Arab conquest of Syria (known as Fragment on the Arab Conquests), that mentions Muhammed.
-This much faded note is preserved on folio 1 of BL Add.
-14,461, a codex containing the Gospel according to Matthew and the Gospel according to Mark.
-This note appears to have been penned soon after the battle of Gabitha (636 CE) at which the Arabs inflicted crushing defeat of the Byzantines.
+There is a reference recording the Arab conquest of Syria (known as Fragment on the Arab Conquests), that mentions Muhammad.
+This very faded note is preserved on folio 1 of BL Add.
+14,461, a codex containing the Gospel of Matthew and the Gospel of Mark.
+This note appears to have been penned soon after the battle of Gabitha (636 CE) at which the Arabs effected a crushing defeat of the Byzantines.
 Wright was first to draw the attention to the fragment and suggested that "it seems to be a nearly contemporary notice", a view which was also endorsed by Nöldeke.
 The purpose of jotting this note in the book of Gospels appears to be commemorative as the author appears to have realized how momentous the events of his time were.
 The words "we saw" are positive evidence that the author was a contemporary.
 The author also talks about olive oil, cattle, ruined villages, suggesting that he belonged to peasant stock, i.e., parish priest or a monk who could read and write.
 It is worthwhile cautioning that the condition of the text is fragmentary and many of the readings unclear or disputable.
 The lacunae (gaps in the text) are supplied in square brackets:

 The 7th-century Chronicle of 640 was published by Wright who first brought to attention the mention of an early date of 947 AG (635–36 CE).
 The contents of this manuscript has puzzled many scholars for their apparent lack of coherence as it contains an assembly of texts with diverse nature.
-In relation to Arabs of Mohamed, there are two important dates mentioned in this manuscript.
+In relation to Arabs of Mohammed, there are two important dates mentioned in this manuscript.

 It is the first date above which is of great importance as it provides the first explicit reference to Muhammad in a non-Muslim source.
 The account is usually identified with the battle of Dathin.
 According to Hoyland, "its precise dating inspires confidence that it ultimately derives from first-hand knowledge".